rlynjb/dailylift/README.md

 # whats next
 - done: read about serverless functions and deploy
 - done: deploy latest changes
-- wip: work on image field upload using base64 for now
+- done: work on image field upload using base64 for now
-- read nuxtjs and vuejs best practices (create utils, composables, etc)
+- wip: read nuxtjs and vuejs best practices (create utils, composables, etc)
 - learn how to tie up typescript with data calls on netlify functions, clean up and organize
+- shorten base64
+- improve UI UX and styling

 # dailylift